lionandbull/04-MultipleViews/README.md

 ### Website (HTML, React, JS, Bootstrap)

 Use this combination to make a simple, fast and interactive website.
+The bootstrap helps me to improve the website appearance.